co-cart/co-cart/README.md

 Yes, it's free.
 But here's what you should _really_ care about:

 * The code adheres to the [WordPress Coding Standards](https://codex.wordpress.org/WordPress_Coding_Standards) and follows best practices and conventions.
-* The project is experimental at this time.

 > At this time, none of the official WooCommerce library wrappers can be used with this REST API as they all require authentication which makes it difficult to use along with the other official REST API endpoints that WooCommerce provides.